mwcremer/dnd-bx/combined.md

 ### <a name="coinage"></a> Coinage

 The most common coin is the gold piece (gp).
-Coins made of other types of precious metals---platinum, electrum, silver, and copper---are also used.
+Coins made of other types of precious metals&mdash;platinum, electrum, silver, and copper&mdash;are also used.
 Platinum is more valuable than gold: a platinum piece (pp) is worth 5 gold pieces.
 Coins of the other metals are less valuable than gold: a gold piece is worth 2 electrum pieces (ep), 10 silver pieces (sp), or 100 copper pieces (cp).

 #### <a name="coin_conversion_rates"></a> Coin Conversion Rates